-Recently, I had to update a bot, that for 2 years regularly sends statistics on service to the Slack.
-At one moment, the bot started to stumble with the data source and along with valid information, we had HTTP 404.
-I decided that I can just comment one invocation and nothing will be broken.
+Recently, I had to update a bot, that for 2 years regularly sends statistics on service to Slack.
+At one moment, the bot started to stumble with the data source, and along with valid information, we had HTTP 404.
+I decided that I can just comment on one invocation, and nothing will be broken.

-I found the repository and opened the code, started to recall the contents, even run tests and they were successful.
-I commented unnecessary invocation and was going to deploy.
+I found the repository and opened the code, started to recall the contents, and even run tests and they were successful.
+I commented on unnecessary invocation and was going to deploy.

 For example, you may not to do “addled deploy” on a Friday afternoon and deploy software on Monday in the morning, when all DevOps has coffee and are not going to leave their working places.
 This means that if everything will be broken, they will be able to revert changes.
 Here, you will find out how the MadOps team works.

 “Addled deploy situation”.
 This can be the header of the worklog where developers will describe everything they experienced after “addled deploy” to production.